All Episodes

-Talking to me in my ear again here, folks, and they're doing it on purpose.
+Yeah, but I got it talking to me in my ear again here, folks, and they're doing it on purpose.

 They know that the program is starting now.

-Have mucho BS to do this afternoon and tonight before I can actually leave and enjoy it.
+I have mucho BS to do this afternoon and tonight before I can actually leave and enjoy it.

-And that new title would be America's real civil rights leader.
+And that new title would be America's Real Civil Rights Leader.

-I am the only American in public life offering real solutions to people who encounter all kinds of discrimination for whatever reasons.
+Because ladies and gentlemen, as evidenced by my monologue in the last half hour of today's excursion into broadcast excellence, I am the only American in public life offering real solutions to people who encounter all kinds of discrimination for whatever reasons.

-Uh I articulate and inspire people to try to find ways around whatever obstacles are in front of them.
+Unlike liberal complainers and the civil rights movement, I articulate and inspire people to try to find ways around whatever obstacles are in front of them, to believe in the power of themselves.

 And as such, my friends, who better than me to assume the mantle of real civil rights leader?